NyanCatTW1/robloxWineBuildGuide/README.md

  - If you are on Debian, make sure the following packages are installed: `libfreetype-dev:i386`
  - [Get in touch](#getting-in-touch)

-### If it complains `wine client error:0: version mismatch 726/728.
+## If it complains `wine client error:0: version mismatch 726/728.
 Your wineserver binary was not upgraded correctly,`

 You need to stop any running `wineserver` process.
-You can do this by either rebooting, or running `WINEPREFIX=~/.local/share/grapejuice/wineprefix wineserver -k`.
-Note that this will stop all running Wine programs so you may lose unsaved work in Studio.
+You can do this by either rebooting, or running `killall wineserver`.
+Note that this will stop all running Wine programs so you may lose unsaved work in Studio and other Wine programs.
+After that, run `makepkg -si` again if you are on Arch Linux, otherwise it should work fine by now.

 # Common errors or issues